2018 California State Rail Plan

 The mission of the 2018 Rail Plan is to provide a safe, sustainable, integrated and efficient California rail network that successfully moves people and goods while enhancing the State’s economy and livability.

-Upon release of the Draft Rail Plan, there will be a 60 day public comment period.
+The 60 day public comment period begins on October 11, 2017.
 During this time, we encourage you to read the plan and provide comments.
 Please contact us with any questions or suggestions and join us at the public events this fall.

 California Department of Transportation (Caltrans)